w3c/wai-curricula/content/designer/designer-modules.md

 ### Foundation Prerequisites

-The designer modules are designed for students who have achieved the learning outcomes from the following subset of [Foundation modules](/curricula/foundation-modules/):
+The Designer Modules are designed for students who have achieved the learning outcomes from the following subset of [Foundation modules](/curricula/foundation-modules/):

 * [Module 1: What is Web accessibility](/curricula/foundation-modules/what-is-web-accessibility/)
   * Topic: Stories of People with Disabilities